JN Reddy (politician): Personal life

 JN Reddy was one of seven children of Narainsamy and Kanigama Reddy.
 His father was born in Puthoor, a village in the South Arcot District of the Madras Presidency of India, now in the Tiruvannamalai district.
+JN Reddy's father had ethnic-Telugu ancestry, as he belonged to the Reddy caste.
 JN Reddy's father came to South Africa at the age of 5, where his father was working for the South African Railways after serving out a term of Indentured servitude in a sugar plantation.
 Narainsamy Reddy was active in the workers' rights movement and a member of the Natal Indian Congress, a party started by Mahatma Gandhi.
 He admired Gandhi, running errands for him during his stay in Durban.
 He also took part in the efforts to maintain the Tamil language and culture in South Africa.

 JN Reddy attended primary school at the Seaview state-aided Indian school and secondary school at Sastri College.
 He started work as a customs clerk, later becoming a Freight Forwarding and customs clearance consultant.

 Later in life, Reddy lived in an affluent white neighbourhood.
 Although it was forbidden under the Group Areas Act, wealthy Indians were tolerated in white areas in Durban.